sachin-source/boilerplate-fastapi-postgresql-pydantic/README.md

 steps :

-pip install -r `requirements.txt` to install the dependencies.
+open the command prompt and run `pip install -r requirements.txt` to install the dependencies.